 Cycling in Amsterdam is as natural as eating, sleeping or breathing.
 This makes the humble bicycle an essential tool used every day by everyone to get where they need to go.
-Still, the process of buying a bicycle can be a minefield.
+Still, the process of buying a bicycle can be a minefield for the uninitiated.
 If you don’t have the right information, you might end up buying a piece of junk, or worse, needlessly spend endless amounts of money on repairs.

 How to Buy a Bicycle in Amsterdam